 Your PCP should always be your first call for medical care that isn’t an emergency.
 “Primary care providers are trained to take care of common things uncommonly well,” explains Matthew Collins, M.D., M.B.A., vice president of clinical integration at BCBSRI.
 “They know you, your history, and your wishes for your health, and you should always seek their advice about your care and keep them informed about your medical needs.”

 Your PCP may be able to treat your health problems rather than sending you to a specialist.
 That can save you time and money.
 This is especially true if you have a chronic but manageable condition such as diabetes or asthma.
 “You should reasonably expect to be able to get regular care for these types of conditions from your PCP,” Dr. Collins says.
-Learn more about how your PCP helps keep you healthy.

 Preparing for your specialist appointment

-Before and while you’re seeing a specialist, your PCP and specialist should be communicating and sharing information about your care, including medical records, test results, and appointment notes.
+Before and while you’re seeing a specialist, your PCP and your specialist should be communicating and sharing information about your care, including medical records, test results, and appointment notes.
 This helps all of your doctors coordinate their efforts to ensure you get the best care and experience.

 While not a replacement for human communication, technology also plays a part.
 Electronic health record (EHR) systems are now widely used throughout the healthcare system to share information.
-Joseph Mazza, M.D., a cardiologist with the Cardiovascular Institute of New England in Cranston, says, “EHRs have become a much needed central repository for efficiently sharing critical information among all providers involved in a patient’s care.”
+Joseph Mazza, M.D., a cardiologist with the Cardiovascular Institute of New England in Woonsocket, says, “EHRs have become a much needed central repository for efficiently sharing critical information among all providers involved in a patient’s care.”

 What to ask